 - Emergency preparedness, and

 - Environmental radioactivity.

-The BfS supports the BMUB professionally and scientifically in the planning and implementation of departmental research whose projects are planned to be awarded to external research institutions.
+The BfS supports the BMU professionally and scientifically in the planning and implementation of departmental research whose projects are planned to be awarded to external research institutions.
 It is especially responsible for the planning, subject-related preparation, scientific monitoring, and evaluation of the research projects.